unisonweb/unison/unison-src/transcripts/link.output.md

   ⚠️

-  I could not find the following definitions in the codebase:
+  The following names were not found in the codebase.
+Check your spelling.

-  `a.b.d`.
+    a.b.d

 .> link x.doc .a.b.c .a.b.d

   ⚠️

-  I could not find the following definitions in the codebase:
+  The following names were not found in the codebase.
+Check your spelling.

-  `.a.b.d`.
+    .a.b.d

 .> links a.b.c